IBM/ibmi-oss-docs/docs/yum/README.md

 [TOC]

-# RPM pile (technology preview) for IBM i 7.2+
+# RPM pile for IBM i 7.2+
-Much of the open source technology available in the 5733-OPS product is now available in RPM form.
-For instructions on getting started, please see [RPMs - Getting Started]()

-**Technology preview status general note:** While the software has been tested and meets quality guidelines, the RPM form of this software, as well as the "yum" package manager, are in "technology preview" form.
-This beta targets IBM i 7.2 and newer.

-## Included in the beta
-Many things are currently available in RPM form.
-The RPMs - Getting Started page demonstrates how to use the "yum" package manager to see the entire list of what packages are available.
+Much of the open source technology available in the 5733-OPS product is now available in RPM form!
+This allows for a more seamless experience for those needing to install, manage, or use open source technologies.
+You can use the "yum" package manager to see the entire list of what packages are available.

 **Some notable deliveries include:**